A photograph shows members of the U.S. government sitting during the recitation of the Pledge of Allegiance.

-In August 2016, outrage swept certain corners of the Internet over NFL quarterback Colin Kaepernick’s refusal to stand during the playing of the U.S. national anthem.
+In August 2016, outrage swept across the internet over NFL quarterback Colin Kaepernick’s refusal to stand during the playing of the U.S. national anthem.
 As commentators debated the merits of Kaepernick’s protest against police violence and structural oppression, a photograph appeared purportedly showing members of the U.S. government seated during the Pledge of Allegiance in support of Kaepernick’s stance:

 Y’all are mad at an athlete?
 This is your government!